seananderson/metafolio/inst/ms/ms.md

 Phone: 1-778-782-3989; E-mail:
 sean@seananderson.ca

+\clearpage
+\setlength{\parskip}{18pt}

 # Abstract

-The mechanisms underlying the stability of ecological systems are a central focus of ecology and of increasing importance given the rate and magnitude of biodiversity loss and environmental change.
-Here, we ask how a financial-portfolio approach can inform conservation priorities for metapopulations in a changing world.
-We develop a salmon metapopulation simulation where population-specific productivity is driven by spatially-distributed thermal tolerance and patterns of short- and long-term environmental change.
-We then implement spatial conservation scenarios that control population carrying capacities and evaluate the salmon portfolios as a portfolio manager might --- along axes of risk and return.
+The mechanisms underlying the stability of ecological systems are a key focus of ecology and increasingly important given the rate and magnitude of biodiversity loss and environmental change.
+Here we ask how a portfolio approach can inform conservation priorities for metapopulations in a changing world.
+We develop a salmon metapopulation simulation where productivity is driven by thermal tolerance and patterns of short- and long-term environmental change.
+We implement spatial conservation scenarios and evaluate the salmon portfolios as a financial manager might --- along risk-return axes.
 We show that conserving response diversity minimizes risk given environmental stochasticity and ensures persistence given long-term environmental change.
-Furthermore, conserving more populations minimizes risk regardless of response diversity distribution.
-These findings have important implications for how we prioritize conservation actions and emphasize conserving the processes that promote response diversity such as genetic diversity, habitat heterogeneity, and natural disturbance regimes. <!--TODO Add a phrase quantifying the change: e.g. Doubling population diversity *halved* the variance in population size and extinction risk (variance in population growth rate).-->
+Even with unknown response diversity, doubling the populations conserved may halve metapopulation variability.
+These findings show how preserving the processes that promote response diversity, such as habitat heterogeneity and natural disturbance regimes, may be critical to conserving metapopulations in the face of climate variability and change.

+\clearpage

 # Introduction

 Untangling the mechanisms that underpin the stability of ecological systems is a critical focus of ecology [e.g. @ives2007; @demazancourt2013].
 Decades of research has focused on the role of species richness and functional diversity in driving community stability; however, recent research has highlighted that the drivers of ecological stability are more complex and multidimensional than previously thought [e.g. @balvanera2006; @ives2007; @demazancourt2013].
-Two key drivers of stability that have been comparatively understudied are response diversity [@mori2013] --- different responses to the environment by functionally similar species or populations [@elmqvist2003] --- and the role of metapopulations [@akcakaya2007].
+Two key drivers of stability that have been comparatively understudied are response diversity [@mori2013] --- different responses to the environment by functionally similar species or populations [@elmqvist2003] --- and the role of metapopulations [@schtickzelle2007].
 Here, we examine the role of response diversity conservation in stabilizing metapopulations given projected changes in climate.
 With unprecedented loss of biodiversity and levels of anthropogenic environmental change, it is more critical than ever to consider conservation approaches that maintain system stability in the face of environmental uncertainty [@ando2012].

 Typically, conservation actions to maintain system stability and thereby reduce risk are driven by an *ad hoc* combination of scientific information, political influences, and feasibility [@margules2000]; the management of financial portfolios provides another way of considering risk [e.g. @figge2004; @koellner2006; @ando2012; @haak2012].
 Economists work to minimize risk and maximize returns by building a portfolio of individual investments (called assets) with different attributes.
 For example, different financial sectors can be expected to perform uniquely in some economic conditions; when one rises in value another may fall.
 Modern Portfolio Theory proposes that out of all possible portfolios, there is a small subset of portfolios that maximizes expected return for a level of risk or minimizes risk for a level of return (called the efficient frontier), and that only by considering risk and return in tandem can an investor achieve maximum benefit from a portfolio [@markowitz1952].